 Simply spending a day in a city clicking pictures of the beautiful surroundings while your driver/tour guide rides past it explaining you things about the place he googled 15 minutes before is not what travelling is all about.
 Sadly, that is been the case lately.

 I get it.
 Life is short and you want to visit as many places as you can in the shortest possible time.
 A bustling life that people live in the present time, travelling is now more about going for a short vacation just for the sake of it between the tight schedule of work and other responsibilities.
 Enter slow tourism.

-Though there is no exact definition of it, slow tourism, as the name suggests, is the idea of travelling unhurriedly and leisurely.
+What is Slow Tourism?Though there is no exact definition of it, slow tourism, as the name suggests, is the idea of travelling unhurriedly and leisurely.
 There's a whole idea of slow movement behind it which started 20 years ago in Italy.
 Initially, it revolved around nutrition and consumption of junk food followed by other movements like slow education, slow city, slow money, slow food, and in the present times, slow tourism.
 It’s all about slowing down yourself in this modern, fast-paced life and living in the moment instead of worrying about the past and the future.

 Walk instead of travelling in a car, talk to the locals and try looking at the place from their perspective, maybe learn how to prepare their cuisine.
 The important aspect here is to take things slow and savour the experience.

 Slow tourism also involves going with the flow.
 You explore and make impromptu decisions – the complete opposite of packaged tour.
 See where the hordes of tourists are headed to, you don't have to follow them.
 Go on an off beaten track to unveil something new and exciting.